happydebugging/scarlett-mixer/README.md

 Important note for Ubuntu users
 -----
-The offsets hardcoded for the mixers seem to differ between 'plain vanialla' Linux and Ubuntu The original x42 repo targets the vanilla variant.
+The offsets hardcoded for the mixers seem to differ between 'plain vanilla' Linux and Ubuntu The original x42 repo targets the vanilla variant.
 This fork targets Ubuntu, and the status is as follows:

 - 18i6    - Please send a /.scarlett-mixer -p dump to determine the offsets